5 Cyber Tips from a Local Leader in Information Security

 Tip #3: Security Questions: thou shall not answer them correctly

 Many websites and applications now rely on security questions to determine one’s identity, adding an additional authentication layer in the event a password is forgotten.
 While it is human nature to answer these questions correctly during set up, it is not the most secure behavior.
 There are a lot of people who may know a mother’s maiden name, so how it is advisable to create a new fictitious one and use that instead.
 Now it is not just an answer to a security question, it is another password that no one else knows and cannot guess.
 The wackier the answer, the better.
 It is never too late to update current answers if you, like an overwhelming majority of people, answered them correctly in the first place.
+You may also want to look into setting up a VPN on your devices for extra security to make sure your passwords have another layer of protection from criminals.
+If this sounds like something you want to do, you can check out the best vpn addon for firefox or whichever browser you use, and try it out to see if it makes a difference.

 Tip #4: New Year, new passwords